Works

 Biography

-Élise Caron is a Quebec painters who, through their distinctive artistic approaches, is dedicated to innovative pictorial research.
+Élise Caron is a prolific Quebec artist who, through her distinctive artistic approach, is dedicated to innovative pictorial research.
 Her work is characterized by compositions imbued with both intuitive intent and profound reflection.
 Her creative process is expressed through free, flexible, patient, and meticulous gestures.